 When you connect to Google BigQuery, you have two authentication options: user and service.
 See Google BigQuery documentation about authentication for information on each type.

-You must use standard authentication when you connect to Amazon Redshift.
-See the Amazon Redshift ODBC Data Connector Installation and Configuration Guide for information about standard authentication.
+You can use either standard authentication or Amazon Web Services (AWS) Identity and Access Management (IAM) credentials when you connect to Amazon Redshift.
+See the Amazon Redshift ODBC Data Connector Installation and Configuration Guide for information about authentication methods.

 Each platform requires different information to identify the data warehouse instance and set of data to which you will connect.